sronilsson/simba/docs/ROI_tutorial.md

 Once complete, a statement will be printed in the main SimBA terminal window noting that the process is complete.
 The data can be found in the `Project_folder/logs` directory.

 # Part 3.
-Generating features for ROI data.
+Generating features from ROI data.

 With the ROI information, we can generate several further features that might be useful for predicting behaviors, or be useful within other third-party applications.
 For each frame of the video, the following features are added to the battery of features: